Plancherel theorem and quaternion Fourier transform for square integrable functions: Discussions and Conclusions

 The linear canonical transform (LCT), as a generalization of the classical Fourier transform, has more degrees of freedom than the FT and the FRFT, but with similar computation cost as the conventional FT \cite{koc2008digital}.
-In \cite{kou2016uncertainty}, the authors generalized the classical LCT to the quaternionic algebra and defined QLCTs.
-In this section, we will only focus on two-sided (sandwich) QLCT and right-sided QLCT.
+In \cite{kou2016uncertainty}, the authors generalized the classical LCT to the quaternionic algebra and defined quaternion linear canonical transforms (QLCTs).
+The generalized analytic signal in 2{D} {QLCTs} domains was also applied to envelope detection in \cite{kou2016envelope}.
+Each type of QLCT corresponds to a specific type of QFT.
+Based on the existing properties of QFTs, the properties of QLCTs can be established by building relationship between QLCTs and QFTs.
+More detail about the properties of QLCTs for square integrable functions can be found in \cite{CK2016}.